Mariners approaching halfway point exceeding expectations, but numbers shed doubts on if they can maintain it

 Their record in one-run games — 14-7 — is the best in baseball, but it’s also indicative of a strong bullpen and timely hitting.
 The Mariners have a .270/.337/.467 slash line with runners in scoring position.
 The bullpen, after losing three pitchers due to COVID quarantining, has rebounded to be a major difference.

-The road trip against a strong White Sox team that is 44-30 and leading the American League Central and a Blue Jays team that is 37-35 (and not playing at home because of COVID rules) and the upcoming homestand that features the Yankees and Angels could provide greater indicator of this team’s viability moving forward.
+The road trip against a strong White Sox team that is 44-30 and leading the American League Central and a Blue Jays team that is 37-35 (and not playing at home because of COVID rules) and the upcoming homestand that features the Yankees and Angels could provide a greater indicator of this team’s viability moving forward.

 Then again, the Mariners have yet to put their best possible lineup on the field for more than a couple of games this season because of injuries to Kyle Lewis, Evan White, Ty France and the struggles of Jarred Kelenic.